-However, it seems that in the last 20 years there have not been many case dealing with discrimination.
-Therefore it is likely that there is a structural problem that creates a situation where woman who have been discriminated against do not dare to file complaints with the competent courts.
+However, it seems that in the last 20 years there have not been many cases dealing with gender discrimination.
+Therefore, it is likely that there is a structural problem that creates a situation where woman who have been discriminated against do not dare to file complaints with the competent courts.